pptech-ds/PPTech-NodeJSAPI-REACT/README.md

   }
 }
 ```
-- Add ".gitignore" file at the root of the project to avoid to upload "node_modules" into our git repo
+4. Add ".gitignore" file at the root of the project to avoid to upload "node_modules" into our git repo
 ![image](https://user-images.githubusercontent.com/61125395/126073937-5fc83251-75d0-40cc-b894-dcdbaf2e2b55.png)

+## Create-database
+I created 3 files to manage SQL database, to execute the scripts, you just need to do "node <script_name>":
+- "create_database.js": create database called "lettria"
+- "create_tables.js": create table called "user" in our database "lettrie"
+- "drop_databse.js": drop our database "lettria" if necessary